rebelsuraj1506/Demo/README.md

 - `git pull`
   Fetch and merge any commits from the tracking remote branch.

+- `git rebase [branch]`
+  Apply commits from the current branch ahead of the specified branch (re-align history).

 ## Differences & Showing Commits
 - `git diff branchB...branchA`
   Show the diff of what is in branchA that is not in branchB.